aws-samples/aws-serverless-feedback-app/docs/getting_started.md

 The following steps can be used to deploy the **frontend after setting up the backend**:

-1. Update the Backend API URL
+1. Update the Backend API URL in the "constants.json" file

-- **`cd /home/ec2-user/environment/aws-serverless-feedback-app/feedback-app-frontend/`**
+- **`cd /home/ec2-user/environment/aws-serverless-feedback-app/feedback-app-frontend/src/global`**
 - **`vim constants.json`** (Update the value for "feedback_api_url" retrieved while setting up the backend and save the file)

 2. Navigate to the CDK Application to that will be used to create the following infrastructure: CodeCommit Repository (used as source repo) and AWS Amplify Application (used for hosting the frontend)